 This method is all about deleting the contents of the SoftwareDistribution folder & reset the Catroot2 folder.

-The SoftwareDistribution folder and the Catroot2 folder contain some temporary system files that are responsible for applying updates to a computer.
-They include data that support Windows Updates as well as installers for new components.
+The SoftwareDistribution and Catroot2 folders contain temporary system files that are responsible for applying updates to a computer.
+They include data that support Windows Updates and installers for new components.

 4] Check the status of Windows Update-related Windows Services